 Since I don’t normally keep stout around I had to go to the grocery store and buy some to make this recipe.
 Although I looked like a wreck after a long day at the park with my kids, I really wanted to give this cake a try.
-After picking out some Guinness, I passed by the snack isle, saw my favorite chips, and decided to grab some of those as well before heading to the checkout line.
+After picking out some Guinness, I passed by the snack aisle, saw my favorite chips, and decided to grab some of those as well before heading to the checkout line.
 I was more than ready to head home when this concerned gentleman behind me asked, “Is everything alright?”
 It was then that I realized what I must have looked like to him: a tired, disheveled woman checking out with nothing but a single beer and a bag of chips, the perfect recipe for a (pity) party of one.

 It really feels like my life stories revolve around the grocery store lately, but I simply can’t pass up making amazing sweets just because I don’t have everything on hand – and amazing this cake is!
 This gingerbread cake is super moist, sticky, and spicy with a complex and intense flavor.
 It’s definitely a “mature” cake, for adults only.
 It keeps well, staying moist for 4 days, and actually tastes better the day after it’s made.